US STOCKS-S&P 500 begins second half of 2021 at new peak as labor market heals | Headlines

 - United States

-The S&P 500 index kicked off the second half of the year at a record high on Thursday, as data showed fewer-than-expected weekly jobless claims and energy stocks were supported by a spike in oil prices.
-Eight of the 11 major S&P sectors rose in early trading, with energy, financials, industrials and materials leading the charge.
+The S&P 500 index kicked off the second half of the year at a record high on Thursday as data showed fewer-than-expected weekly jobless claims, while energy stocks were supported by a spike in oil prices.
+Ten of the 11 major S&P sectors rose, with energy, financials, industrials and materials leading the charge.

 Initial claims for state unemployment benefits dropped 51,000 to a seasonally adjusted 364,000 in the week ended June 26, while layoffs plunged to a 21-year low in June as companies held on to their workers amid labor shortages.
 "This morning's beat on jobless claims is a real bright spot," said Cliff Hodge, chief investment officer at Cornerstone Wealth.